-What are some of the unusual symptoms of the new coronavirus?
+What are some of the unusual symptoms of COVID-19?

 Coronavirus disease 2019 (COVID-19) can cause a wide range of signs and symptoms.
-The most common are fever, dry cough and tiredness.
-Other symptoms include shortness of breath or difficulty breathing, muscle aches, chills, sore throat, headache, or chest pain.
-But COVID-19 can also cause symptoms you might not expect, including:
+The most common are fever, cough and tiredness.

-Signs and symptoms of COVID-19 may appear two to 14 days after exposure to the virus and can range from mild to severe.
-If you think you might be experiencing symptoms of COVID-19, call your doctor.
+Signs and symptoms of COVID-19 may appear 2 to 14 days after exposure.
+They can range from mild to severe.
+If you think you might be experiencing symptoms of COVID-19, call your health care provider.

 See more Expert Answers

 - Cholankeril G, et al. High prevalence of concurrent gastrointestinal manifestations in patients with SARS-CoV-2: Early experience from California.
 Gastroenterology.
 2020; doi:10.1053/j.gastro.2020.04.008.

 - COVID toes, rashes: How the coronavirus can affect your skin.
 American Academy of Dermatology Association. https://www.aad.org/public/diseases/coronavirus/covid-toes.
 Accessed March 16, 2021.

 - Lechien JR, et al. Loss of smell and taste in 2013 European patients with mild to moderate COVID-19.
 Annals of Internal Medicine.
 2020; doi:10.7326/M20-2428.

 - AskMayoExpert.
 COVID-19: Testing.
 Signs and symptoms (child).
 Mayo Clinic; 2021.

 - Mao L, et al. Neurologic manifestations of hospitalized patients with coronavirus disease 2019 in Wuhan, China.
 JAMA Neurology.
 2020; doi:10.1001/jamaneurol.2020.112.